 You could become self-employed, as a private midwife.

 With further training you could work in a specific area of midwifery such as ultrasound or neonatal, or working with teenage mums.

 You might find work abroad.
 This is easier if you are also a registered nurse as some countries do not accept the direct midwifery qualification.

-The Royal College of Midwifery has an excellent resource on their website, Want to be a Midwife?, which includes videos on people working in the profession.
+The Royal College of Midwifery has an excellent resource on their website, How to Become a Midwife, which includes videos on people working in the profession.